Fluxlet/fluxlet/README.md

     $ npm install

-Will install all development dependencies including jspm packages.

 ## Tests

-Test are run using karma:
+Test are run using karma and jspm:

+    $ npm test

+or

+    $ jspm install
     $ karma start

 There is also a config for Wallaby if you have it installed in your IDE.